-The last thing you want your navigation system to do is send you down a street that hasn't existed for five years, or let you spend an hour weaving through an unfamiliar town when there's a shiny new bypass that could cut your journey time in half.
-BMW adds 142,000 miles of new roads are added as part of the BMW iDrive map update every year, so updating your maps means your navigation system is going to work a lot better.
+The last thing you want your BMW GPS map to do is send you down a street that hasn't existed for five years, or let you spend an hour weaving through an unfamiliar town when there's a shiny new bypass that could cut your journey time in half.
+142,000 miles of new roads are added as part of the BMW iDrive map update every year, so updating your maps means your navigation system is going to work a lot better.

 But BMW is also working hard to improve its map data.
 Earlier versions of the BMW navigation system map update can include mistakes (even Google Maps has a few streets that exist in principle, but in reality are just empty fields), and each subsequent map version is going to iron out more of these issues.

 What's more, 300,000 points of interest are added to the BMW road map each year, including restaurants, gas stations and attractions.
 If you're in an unfamiliar area and want to stop off for a bite to eat, having the latest maps on your iDrive will make it easier to use the interactive map to find out what options you have around you.

 BMW usually releases up to 3 new versions per year and recommends performing a BMW map update every six months, or annually at the very least.

 The frequency of new releases strongly depends on the head unit as well as the country.
 For example, newer iDrives like NBT Evo ID5/ID6 can get two or three updates annually, while ENTRYNAV can wait for a new BMW navigation update for up to a year.
 In some regions new map updates are not even released every year so even the newer navigation systems may have to wait.